A universal characterization of the curved homotopy Lie and associative operads: Introduction

-\begin{corollary} For $c\calA_\infty$, the unit of the adjunction forgets to the formula \eqref{Maurer-Cartan map}, and correspondingly the for unit for $c\calL_\infty$ forgets to \eqref{symmetric Maurer-Cartan map}. \end{corollary} \begin{proof} The unit morphism $\eta: c \mathcal{A}_\infty \to \calR(\cAinf)$ is uniquely characterized by the fact that it is a map in $\Curv$ such that the composition of $\calL \eta$ with the co-unit $\epsilon: \cAinf \, \hat{\vee} \, \rmT \to \cAinf$ is the identity.
+\begin{proof} The unit morphism $\eta: c \mathcal{A}_\infty \to \calR(\cAinf)$ is uniquely characterized by the fact that it is a map in $\Curv$ such that the composition of $\calL \eta$ with the co-unit $\epsilon: \cAinf \, \hat{\vee} \, \rmT \to \cAinf$ is the identity.
 We must check that the maps \eqref{Maurer-Cartan map} and \eqref{symmetric Maurer-Cartan map} have these properties.
 The computations in~\cref{sec:appendix} show that in both cases~$\eta$ is a map of dg operads.
 From its explicit form it is then easy to see that it is further a morphism in $\Curv$, and that the composition with $\epsilon$ is the identity. \end{proof}

 \begin{remark} The proof of Theorem \ref{main theorem} is an inductive procedure computing the adjunction, which could have been used to determine the morphism induced by the unit of the adjunction, had it not been known in advance. \end{remark}